A project with French schoolchildren (Part 2)

 Ghislaine Kenyon is a freelance arts education consultant.
 She previously worked in gallery education including as Head of Learning at the joint education department at Somerset House and deputy head of education the National Gallery’s Education Department.
 As well as directing the programme for schools there, she curated exhibitions such as the highly successful ‘Tell Me a Picture’ with Quentin Blake, with whom she also co-curated an exhibiotin at the Petit Palasi in Paris in 2005.
 At the National Gallery she was responsible for many initiatives such as Take Art, a programme working with 14 London hospitals, and the national Take One Picture scheme with primary schools.
 She has also put on several series of exhibition-related concerts.
 Ghislaine writes, broadcasts and lectures on the arts, arts education and the movement for arts in health.
 She is also a Board Member of the Museum of Illustration, the Handel House Museum and the Britten-Pears Foundation.

-France, The Enormous Crocodile, Gallimard Jeunesse, Children's Laureate, the Royal College of Art, Roald Dahl
+Tags: France, The Enormous Crocodile, Gallimard Jeunesse, Children's Laureate, the Royal College of Art, Roald Dahl